barseghyanartur/fake.py/docs/creating_archives.rst

 The generated ZIP archive will consist of a single ``TXT`` with little text.

-All customisation options are passed through the ``options`` argument, which is a (nested) dictionary with the following keys:
+All customisation options are passed through the ``options`` optional argument, which is a (nested) dictionary with the following keys:

 - ``count`` (``int``):
 - ``create_inner_file_func`` (``callable``):